The-Sigmas/Project_M294_Forum/README.md

 ### View Threads
 As a User, I want to view a list of all Threads of a category the User selected<br />
 **Acceptance Criteria** <br />
-- Display a list of all threads in a selected category, sorted by the most recent
+- Display a list of all threads in a selected category, sorted by the most recent (bonus)
 - Each Thread shows his title, author, and the time it was created
 - Clicking on a Thread takes the user to the Thread itself
 ### Post a Reply